Rejecting inaction: In Phoenix, complete streets volunteers resigned en mass in response to inaction by city officials.

 Paris Accord in 2018: The United States is pulling out of the Paris Accord at the behest of the White House, but who is still staying in?

-Dismayed and outraged: Community advocates are outraged over Seattle’s interim police chief, Cameron Best, being taken out of the running as a finalist and want a restart.
+Dismayed: Community advocates are dismayed over Seattle’s interim police chief, Cameron Best, being taken out of the running as a finalist and want a restart.

 MLT TOD: A large transit-oriented development has broken ground near the Mountlake Terrace transit center ($).